daniel-page/advanced-parameters/README.md

 ### Limitations

 - At this stage only millimetres and degrees are supported
 - Complex designs will slow down the responsiveness of the slider.
-For these, it is recommended to use pause syncing by holding down the **Shift** key while a slider is moved or entering sketches so the whole model does not need to be updated for every change.
+For these, it is recommended to pause syncing by holding down the **Shift** key while a slider is moved or entering sketches so the whole model does not need to be updated for every change.
-- Parameters can not be updated while anything in the workspace is selected
+- Parameters cannot be updated while anything in the workspace is selected
 - Parameters in the workspace will not update when the Fusion 360 parameters window is open (until it is closed)
 - This add-in only works up to five decimal places
 - Changing the increment can change the slider value(s) to the nearest increment multiple